Xingyu025/FinAI-Contest/docs/source/envs/stock/finrlmeta.rst

 Transition Dynamics
 -------------------

-At each time step ``t``, the environment performs the following updates:
+At each time step, the environment performs the following updates:

 1. **Scale and Discretize Actions**